Quick hit: Your employee rewards program is a critical part of your employee experience. Here are 5 best practices for employee rewards programs:

 Employee recognition is the employee engagement power tool.
 Unlike a pre-determined bonus, spontaneous recognition for great work isn’t something that an employee can anticipate.
 It reinforces positive behaviors in addition to driving great results.
-Plus, recognition builds connections between the people giving and receiving praise.
+And, recognition connects the people giving and receiving praise.

-Investing in a recognition and rewards program shows an employee their impact on a business over time, contributing to the meaningful impact pillar of the employee experience.
+Investing in employee recognition programs and rewards programs shows an employee their impact on a business over time, contributing to an employee’s sense of meaningful impact.
 So support recognition with small employee rewards.
 It only amplifies the power of both rewards and recognition.

 Studies show that offering team rewards and experiences can produce more engaged, effective individuals.
-The Journal of Business Research reported that rewarding a team boosted cooperation and performance.
+For example, the Journal of Business Research reported that rewarding a team boosted cooperation and performance.

 “Group reward systems not only produce superior group performance – in most cases, they also produce the best performing individuals.”

-Connection to the team is a big factor in how much employees engage with their jobs.
-Rewarding the team, or including team experiences as a reward option, can impact your organization in ways that rewarding individual accomplishments cannot.
+So connection to the team is a big factor in how much employees engage with their jobs.
+Rewarding the team for good work, or including team experiences as a reward option, can boost team-building, and impact your organization in ways that rewarding individual team member accomplishments cannot.

 5. Allow employees to reward each other

 In one social science study, sets of employees were either given direct rewards, or given rewards to give to other teammates or a charitable organization.
-Here’s the twist: The group that got to give away the bonus substantially outperformed those that got the direct bonus.
+But here’s the twist: The group that got to give away the bonus substantially outperformed those that got the direct bonus.

-Done wrong, an employee rewards program acts as a surprising demotivator.
-And working for a reward itself (rather than the joy of a job, or working based on a set of values) can cause serious harm to a company.
+When done wrong, even the best employee recognition strategy acts as a surprising demotivator.
+And working for a reward itself (rather than the joy of a job, or based on a set of values) can cause serious harm to a company.